-Table 9-8 Management Plan for Occupational Health and Safety
+Table 9:8 Management Plan for Occupational Health and Safety

-Potential Adverse Impact High number of incidents, accidents, dangerous occurrences, fatalities / deaths reported during construction, operational and decommissioning phases of specific project implementation Objective To provide for the safety, health and welfare of workers and all persons at workplaces Management strategy ■ Ensure project specific sites are registered with DOSHS as work places Recommended Mitigation N Measures Responsible Party Time Frame Cost before they are occupied.
-Ensure that all building poccupational Head All workplaces must have and risk assessments and activities intended to be of lans are approved by the Local Authority and the lth and Safety Office written procedures for hazard identification Safe Work Method Statements (SWMS) for all Tatu City Limited Developer/ Contractors DOSHS During Plan Implementati on Cost of EIAs and preparation of management plans to be determined at prevailing rates during plan implementation Performance Indicators Number of incidents, accidents and dangero Fatalities / Deaths reported during develope Number of fire service stations within the ar Number Police Stations and Disaster Operat nent, operationalization ea Monitoring Requirements Number of workplaces registered by DOSHS Premises insured as per statutory requirement Emergency preparedness and evacuation preparedness compensation Claims related to work injuried within Tatu City Extensents (third party and wo ocedures Reporting Health and Safety Audits and other statutory Health and Safety Management Plan Emergency Response Plan and non-statutory repo orts Legal Obligation Occupational Health And Safety Act (OSHA), 2007 Subsidiary Legislations under OSHA 2007 Public Health Act
+Potential Adverse Impact High number of incidents, accidents, dangerous occurrences, fatalities / deaths reported during construction, operational and decommissioning phases of specific project implementation Objective To provide for the safety, health and welfare of workers and all persons at workplaces Management strategy • Ensure project sites are registered with DOS HS as work places Recommended Mitigation M leasures Responsible Party Time Frame Cost All places intended to be u sed as a work place must be registered by DOSH before they are occupied.
+Ensure that all building plant ans are approved by the Local Authority and the Tatu City Limited During Plan Cost of EIAs and preparation of County Occupational Heal th and Safety Office Developer/ Implementati management plans to be • All workplaces must have written procedures for hazard identification Contractors on determined at prevailing rates and risk assessments and Safe Work Method Statements (SWMS) for all • DOSHS DOSHS 0 m during plan implementation activities intended to be d one at site.
+EIAs to be undertaken for all development activities Number of incidents, accidents and dangerous occurrences reported Performance Indicators Fatalities / Deaths reported during construction, operational and decommissioning phases Number of fire service stations within the area Number Police Stations and Disaster Operation ions Centre Number of workplaces registered by DOSHS within Tatu City Extension Master Plan Monitoring Requirements Premises insured as per statutory requirements (third party and workman's compensation) Emergency preparedness and evacuation procedures Commence time related to evacuation procedures Compensation Claims related to work injurie ts ant a Dependence Health and Safety Audits and other statutory and non-statutory reports Reporting Health and Salety Management Plan Emergency Personal Plan Health and Safety Management Plan Evenue Devenue Divertified Descriptional Health And Safety Act (OSUA) 2007 Logal Obligation Subsidiary Logislations under OSHA 2007 2007 Legal Obligation Subsidially Legislations under OSHA 2007 Public Health Act